-Tables, closets, and counters should be thoroughly cleaned and covered for Pesah.
-The coverings can be contact paper, regular paper, foil or cloth that does not contain μα(hameitz) (e.g. been starched with hameitz starch).
+Tables, closets, and counters that cannot be kashered should be thoroughly cleaned and covered for Pesah.
+The coverings can be contact paper, regular paper, foil or cloth that does not contain (hameitz) (e.g. been starched with hameitz starch).
 Note that the covering material should be made of material that is not easily torn.

-Many counter top surfaces can be kashered simply by a thorough cleaning, a 24 hour wait and ערוי (iruy - pouring boiling water over them).
-To have ערוי (iruy) be effective for kashering, the surface must have no hairline cracks, nicks or scratches that can be seen with the naked eye.
+Many counter top surfaces can be kashered simply by a thorough cleaning, a 24 hour wait and y (inuy - pouring boiling water over them).

-- Plastic laminates, limestone, soapstone, granite, marble, glass, Corian, Staron, Ceasarstone, Swanstone, Surell and Avonite surfaces can be kashered by ערוי (iruy). - Wood without scratches is also kashered by ערוי (iruy). - Ceramic, cement or porcelain counter tops cannot be kashered by (irruy).
+- Plastic laminates, limestone, soapstone, granite, marble, glass, Corian, Staron, Ceasarstone, Swanstone, Surell and Avonite surfaces can be kashered by ערוי (iruy). - Wood without scratches is also kashered by ערוי (iruy). - Ceramic, cement or porcelain counter tops cannot be kashered by ערוי (iruy).

-The potential effectiveness of ערוי (irny) depends on the material of which the counter was made.
+The potential effectiveness of ערוי (irry) depends on the material of which the counter was made.
 A full list of counter materials that can be kashered (according to their decisors) may be found on the website of the Chicago Rabbinical Council (CRC).
-12 Refrigerators and freezers should be thoroughly cleaned with detergent.
-If there are places where food can be stuck (e.g. cracks or difficult corners to reach), these areas should be covered.
+10 Refrigerators and freezers should be thoroughly cleaned.
+If there are places where food can be stuck (e.g. cracks or difficult corners to reach), these areas can be covered.